 I have been the course leader for both for our domestic Real Estate and Eastern European provision.

 I hold an appointment as an external examiner for another HE Institution, I sit as an assessor for the Assessment of Professional Competence for the Royal Institution of Chartered Surveyors, I am an elected member of the Yorkshire and Humber Regional Board and I am an active member of the South Yorkshire Local Association of the RICS.

 As Postgraduate Programme Leader, I am responsible for the strategic operation and development of our departmental portfolio for both our domestic and international provision.

-Additionally, I hold a faculty employability post through which I ensure that this aspect of learning is fully embedded within our departmental provision.
+Additionally, I hold a college employability post through which I ensure that this aspect of learning is fully embedded within our departmental provision.
 I liaise closely with employers in pursuance of our strategy of developing our external relationships.
 Examples include the provision of sandwich placements, work shadowing opportunities and engagement with external sector-specific organisations.

 As module leader and tutor, I specialise in the teaching of core economics at both undergraduate and postgraduate level within the Built Environment programme.
 I am responsible for the teaching of 'Real Estate Economics' and related modules specific to the real estate programme, including those associated with lease and asset management.

 I teach economics across both the undergraduate and postgraduate (conversion) programmes.
 Additionally I teach property and lease management and enjoy analysing the practical manifestation of professional body initiatives, evolving legislation and policy guidance.